<

 1. Deposit - User deposits assets into Autopool.
 After this action, the Autopool has idle assets and the user gets the respective receipt token in return;

-1. Rebalance: After a certain threshold of assets is deposited into the Autopool, the Strategy backing it starts to accept proposals from the Solver.
+1. Rebalance - After a certain threshold of assets is deposited into the Autopool, the Strategy backing it starts to accept proposals from the Solver.
 Once a proposal satisfies the constraints imposed by the Strategy, the proposed rebalance takes place, and assets are converted into LP tokens;

 1. Auto-compounding - On a periodic basis, rewards from destinations are claimed and collected via a keeper process.
 These tokens are then converted into the Autopool base asset;